Senior activities offered in Crestline, Galion - Galion Inquirer

-Two activities are planned in Crestline this month at the Crestline Community Center, 143 W. Bucyrus St. A drawing and watercolor class will take place at 2 p.m.
-June 9.
-Step-by-step guides and inspiration pages will be available.
-Courtney will instruct participants on how to use watercolor pencils to add color to the designs.
-Cost for this class is $2; COA members pay $1.
+Planned for Crestline this month at the Crestline Community Center, 143 W. Bucyrus St. is a patriotic social.

-“I started the drawing and watercolor class last month in Bucyrus,” said Courtney Moody, activities coordinator.
-“It’s something new we are learning and I look forward to offering more craft projects in Crestline.”

-A patriotic social is also planned in Crestline.
 The Stars and Stripes Social will be from 1:30 to 3:30 p.m.
 June 28.
 Sponsored by Pathways Hospice Care, the event features free hot dogs and ice cream sundaes for seniors 55 and older, while supplies last.
 There will also be a patriotic craft and cards available for those who want to play.

 Moody has planned an ice cream social and craft in Galion from 1 to 3 p.m.
 June 16 at Historic Grace Church, across from Brownella Cottage.
 Sundaes will feature vanilla ice cream with choice of toppings for just a donation.
 A variety and limited number of crafts will be available.